Every Day is Energy Efficiency Day at CA

 CA is proud to champion this mission every day of the year, but we’re especially excited that Energy Efficiency Day (October 5) is dedicated to raising awareness and celebrating the benefits of reducing energy consumption.

-In honor of this special day, CA Director of Sustainability Jeremy Scharfenberg is sharing how energy efficiency is fundamental to our operations and how you can easily cut back on energy waste, too.
+In honor of this special day, here’s a look at how energy efficiency is fundamental to CA’s operations and how you can easily cut back on energy waste, too.

 Why does energy efficiency matter?